KyleAMathews/typography.js/packages/typography-theme-ocean-beach/README.md

 ```
 ## More on theme

-Ocean Beach uses "Roboto Slab" for headers and "Roboto" for body text
+Ocean Beach uses "<a href='https://fonts.google.com/specimen/Roboto+Slab'>Roboto Slab</a>" for headers and "<a href='https://fonts.google.com/specimen/Roboto'>Roboto</a>" for body text

 ![screenshot](./screenshot.png)